emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 [^technicallymodifying]: Okay, technically I am modifying `CFLAGS`{:.language-shell .highlight}, but only because that's how you define preprocessor macros at compile time.
 What I mean is that I'm not passing arguments that change how the compiler behaves; e.g.: `-O3`{:.language-shell .highlight}.
 [^usebeforedefining]: I've already used some of these terms before defining them.
 I apologize for that, but it was hard to structure this document.
-[^derivationreturningfunction]: This Derivation returning function is what is expected by the Nix Expression Language provided `callPackage`{:.language-shell .highlight} function, which we will be using in just a bit to kick off the build process.
+[^derivationreturningfunction]: This Derivation-returning function is what is expected by the Nix Expression Language provided `callPackage`{:.language-shell .highlight} function, which we will be using in just a bit to kick off the build process.
 [^inputbased]: This is known as "input addressing".
 If you want to go down a rabbit hole, contrast this with "content addressing" (which is currently being worked on for NixOS).
 [^gcroots]: These symlinks are one instance of what is known as a Garbage Collection (GC) Root.
 There are different ways in which the Nix Package Manager creates GC Roots.
 Here, they are the output of the build process -- a convenience.
 More interesting are Profiles and Generations... the tools NixOS uses to manage a bespoke execution environment for every user on the system.
 Any Output reachable via an existing GC Root's graph will not be garbage collected when you run `nix-collect-garbage`{:.language-shell .highlight}.
 I wanted to talk more about GC Roots, Profiles, and Generations... but this post is too long already!